Ta strona wykorzystuje ciasteczka ("cookies") w celu zapewnienia maksymalnej wygody w korzystaniu z naszego serwisu. Czy wyrażasz na to zgodę?

 BSc Students

-Former members, who contributed to published research:
+Former members who contributed to published research:

-Aleksandra Wosztyl (MSc 2021), Stanisław Sokołowski (MSc 2021), Karolina Rotuska (MSc 2021), Aneta Mierzwa (BSc 2020), Krystian Lewkowicz (BSc 2019), Ugonna Ukegbu (MSc 2018).
+Adam Świątek, Tomasz Zdunek (BSc 2023), Aleksandra Wosztyl (MSc 2021), Stanisław Sokołowski (MSc 2021), Karolina Rotuska (MSc 2021), Aneta Mierzwa (BSc 2020), Krystian Lewkowicz (BSc 2019), Ugonna Ukegbu (MSc 2018).